nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **PEGylated:** Pertaining to or involving the attachment of polyethylene glycol, characteristic of dspe-peg's interaction with lipid nanoparticles.

-### Expanded Definition and Usage\nDSPE-PEG plays a pivotal role in enhancing the efficacy and safety of drug delivery systems by modifying the surface characteristics of nanoparticles.
+### Expanded Definition and Usage:
+DSPE-PEG plays a pivotal role in enhancing the efficacy and safety of drug delivery systems by modifying the surface characteristics of nanoparticles.
 Its PEG chains create a hydrophilic 'stealth' layer that reduces the likelihood of recognition and clearance by the immune system, thereby increasing the drug's bioavailability and prolonging its therapeutic effects.
 This is particularly important in the treatment of chronic diseases where sustained drug release and minimal systemic toxicity are crucial. dspe-peg's ability to improve the targeting and retention of therapeutics in specific tissues, such as tumors, contributes to the advancement of precision medicine.

 In summary, dspe-peg is essential for the development of effective and targeted nanomedicine solutions that improve patient outcomes through enhanced drug delivery technologies.
 Its widespread use in the pharmaceutical industry underscores its importance in the ongoing quest to develop safer and more effective treatment modalities.